FIWARE-Archive/i2nd.OFNIC/docs/index.rst

 Goal of the document
 ==============================================================

 The OFNIC is an implementation of the NetIC Generic Enabler Open Specifications.
-This GEi is in charge of providing a common programmable interface to an Openflow Network, by collecting information and statistics regarding the managed Openflow Network.
+This GEi is in charge of providing a common programmable interface to an Openflow Network, by collecting information and statistics regarding the managed Openflow network node's.
 This interface is based on the NetIC Open API RESTful specifications.
-The OFNIC GEi is an extension of the open-source OpenDaylight Controller [1].
+The OFNIC GEi is an extension of the open-source OpenDaylight Controller.
 It relies on the Openflow protocol to retrieve network information about the managed network.
 The OFNIC GEi provides also a Graphical User Interface (GUI) based on web technologies.
 Basically this is a web page with javascript code that communicates with the RESTful interface of the GEi.

 Goal of this document is to provide a useful guide for the installation of OFNIC GEi, together with its GUI.
 The document starts describing basic software and hardware required to support the OFNIC GEi on top of a device.
 It then follows with specific technical information that might help users and administrators: running processes, diagnosis tests, network flows etc.